martinghunt/pacbio-14-nctc-assemblies/README.md

 ## miniasm assemblies

-Made with version 0.2 using the filtered subreads output during a run of HGAP.
+Made with version 0.2 (and [minimap][minimap github] version 0.2)
+using the filtered subreads output during a run of HGAP.
 The three commands run were:

     minimap -Sw5 -L100 -m0 -t4 $reads $reads | gzip -1 > miniasm.paf.gz